sulphatet/rag_cybersec/README.md

 The generation backend is **pluggable**: a self-hosted local model (`llama.cpp`, no API cost) or a hosted Cloudflare Worker (Workers AI).
 The rest of the pipeline is identical either way.

+## Methodology I Followed:

+1. Ideation & Literature Review: I led the ideation phase and utilized Claude Sonnet to retrieve relevant literature for my review.
+2. System Specification: I authored a formal design document outlining the system architecture.
+3. Experimentation & Evaluation: I deployed Claude Sonnet to execute the experimental framework defined in the design document, and utilized Claude 3 Opus to cross-validate the results against the system specifications.
+4. Finally, I manually verified the code and experimental outputs before publishing the codebase and drafting the findings, utilizing Codex for grammatical refinement.

 ## Architecture

 ```